 Christ follower, wife, mom, daughter, sister, friend, student, principal at North Cobb Christian School

-I have been married to the handsome and studly Clint Strange since August 2003 and we are the parents of Emma, the prettiest and smartest little girl ever to live on this planet!
-We adopted our handsome little boy Eli in 2014 from Ethiopia and are so grateful to have him home!
+I have been married to the handsome and studly Clint Strange since August 2003 and we are the parents of Emma and Eli.
+We adopted our handsome little boy Eli in 2014 from Ethiopia.
+Our kids bring us great joy and point us to the love and grace of our Heavenly Father.

-I have a Bachelor’s degree in Education from the University of Memphis, a Master’s Degree in Christian Leadership from Liberty University, and an Educational Specialist Degree (Ed.S.) in Educational Leadership also from Liberty University.
+I hold a Bachelor’s degree in Education from the University of Memphis where I had the privilege of working with the Memphis Lady Tigers Basketball Team, a Master’s Degree in Christian Leadership from Liberty University, and an Educational Specialist Degree (Ed.S.) in Educational Leadership also from Liberty University.
 It has been a privilege to start on doctoral work at The Southern Baptist Theological Seminary.
 I have had the privilege to speak and lead worship at student camps and events throughout the Southeast over the past several years.
-Clint, Emma, Eli, and I love being partners in the ministry God is doing through Cedarcrest Church in Acworth.
+Clint, Emma, Eli, and I love being partners in the ministry God is doing through NorthStar Church as we live and raise our family in Acworth, GA.

-I’m the Upper School Principal at North Cobb Christian School in Kennesaw, GA.
+I’m the Upper School Principal at North Cobb Christian School in Kennesaw, GA and have been at the school since the Fall of 2005.
 I have served in full-time student ministry since September of 2000.
 I came to Christ as a 15 year old before my junior year of high school.
 My heart for ministry is building relationships and creating opportunities for students to grow in Christ.

 My goal as a high school principal is to lead our teachers to invest in the hearts and minds of our students for the glory of God and the good of others.
 We don’t train students to make widgets or sprockets on an assembly line or even specifically to be a this or a that in the professional world.
 Instead our desire is to challenge our students in such a way that they are equipped to think, to figure things out, to work well with others, to get their point across, and most importantly…to impact the world for Christ.
 My driving passion is for our students to have the tools they need to sit at the table of influence in the communities they choose to plant themselves in for college, career, and beyond.
 Our high school is a training ground for students who desire to be world changers and difference makers for the sake of the gospel to the glory of God for the good of others.